Zepoze/manladag-core/lib/example/README.md

 # Create your own Core's Library
 ## Agreement
 ### Export
-In order to be able to use your library properly with **@manladag/source** you have to implement your code logic as a **Manladag source interface** and export it in the following way:
+In order to be able to use your library properly with **@manladag/core** you have to implement your code logic as a **Manladag Lib core interface** and export it in the following way:

 ```typescript